-• Agriculture Water Quality Initiative: This Initiative will address the quality of our streams and water resources in a scientific, reasonable, and cost effective manner.
-By prioritizing cost share programs in targeted watersheds and encouraging statewide practice implementation, the Initiative will increasingly reduce the amount of nitrogen and phosphorous delivered to lowa waterways.
+• Agriculture Water Quality Initiative: This Initiative, under Iowa Code 466B.42, will address the quality of our streams and water resources in a scientific, reasonable, and cost effective manner.
+By prioritizing cost share programs in targeted watersheds and encouraging statewide practice implementation, the Initiative will increasingly reduce the amount of nitrogen and phosphorous delivered to Iowa waterways.
 Widespread adoption and ongoing assessment and scientific study to improve the impact of these voluntary practices could help avoid much more costly federal regulations that will greatly impede Iowa's robust agriculture economy.
 In conjunction with the already significant financial resources expended on water quality in our state, the Initiative will help Iowa continue to be a national leader in improving water quality.